List of schools fully or partially closed due to potentially dangerous concrete | ITV News

 Some classrooms will be closed until October.

+A temporary building housing a drama teaching space and costume store may be of Raac construction and has been taken out of use before a specialist survey takes place.

-– St Bede’s Catholic School and Byron Sixth Form College, Peterlee, County Durham
+– St Bede’s Catholic School and Byron Sixth Form College, Peterlee, County Durham, North East England

-On Friday, the school’s headteacher Frances Cessford wrote to parents to confirm that a “DfE-commissioned survey recently identified that Raac panels were used in the construction” of parts of the school.

 On Saturday, headteacher Francesca Heslop told parents “the school building is out of use while we put safety measures in place” and that it would “unfortunately” also need to be closed on Tuesday.

-On Friday, Darlington Borough Council said St Teresa’s Catholic Primary School and Carmel College, both members of the Bishop Hogarth Catholic Education Trust, also faced some disruption.
+Darlington Borough Council said St Teresa’s Catholic Primary School will not open until September 11 amid safety fears.

-It said St Teresa’s has contacted parents to advise that the Trust has taken the decision to close the primary school for the safety of the children, initially until Monday September 11.

-Carmel College has also told parents that the kitchen and library at the college will be temporarily vacated until further investigations have taken place, the council added.
+Carmel College has also told parents that the kitchen and library at the college will be temporarily vacated until further investigations have taken place, Darlington Borough Council has said.

-It added: “The college will remain open but there will be some disruption to classrooms and only a limited break and lunch menu.
-Pupils from Year 7-11 are also asked to take a packed lunch for the first week.”
+It said the college will remain open but there will be some disruption to classrooms and only a limited break and lunch menu, with pupils from Year 7-11 asked to take a packed lunch for the first week.

 Work started in July to replace a roof over the school kitchen after it was identified as containing Raac, Labour MP for Sheffield Heeley Louise Haigh said.